 Best read while listening to Psychedelic Trance

 Differences between the “ruling class” and the “rest of us” have an incredily bad effect on one, and a bad affect on the other.
-The people at the top of unequal societies are less healthy than those at the top of equal societies.
+Even the people at the top of unequal societies are less healthy on average than those near at the top of equal societies.

 WHY HASN’T AMERICA REVOLTED YET?

 Revolution is the collective discontent of enough individuals who drive a complete social and monetary upheaval.
 This is more or less an inevitability, if we look back in history.
 It’s impossible to preordain the straw that broke the camel’s back, but are we overdue?
 What structural factors make America revolt?
 Check out this TED Talk about conditions of societal collapse.
 Problems like those that Wilkonson (from the video you didn’t watch) presents destabilizing the populous.

 WHAT DO I ALWAYS WRITE ABOUT ON THIS BLOG?

 (How the hell would you know?
 Check out my first post here.)

 So let me brief you.
 Ideology itself is a constantly morphing attitude towards something we don’t, haven’t, and by the strictest standards, will never fully understand.
 That doesn’t mean you should become a defeatist, though, just a realist.
 There are limits and parameters for everything that you do.
 But you can change and impact the world!
 Ideology is just a parsimonious way to self-assume ignorance, irrationality, and/or subjectivity.